minhquang251/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Quang Truong is a rising Computer Science junior at Texas Christian University.
+Quang Truong is a rising Computer Science senior at Texas Christian University.
 He has conducted research on Artificial Intelligence and related fields under the supervision of [Dr. Bo Mei](http://personal.tcu.edu/bmei/).
 His research focuses on Computer Vision, Image Processing, Pattern Recognition, and Machine Learning.
 Specifically, the latest projects study Image-based Vehicle Re-identification and Image Generative Models such as Variational Autoencoders and Generative Adversarial Networks.
+He also spent an amazing summer at University of Illinois at Chicago as a research intern under the guidance of [Dr. Wei Tang](https://tangw.people.uic.edu/).
 Besides his dedication to researching, he also makes great endeavors to advance in Algorithms and Mathematics.
 His team of three TCU students achieved a Bronze Medal at [ACM-ICPC 2019 South Central USA Regional Contest](http://ld2019.scusa.lsu.edu/standings-contest-dir/) – an annual competitive programming competition.
 He also won the first prize at the [TCU Calculus Bee 2019](http://faculty.tcu.edu/richardson/CalcBee/CalcBee2019_actual.pdf).